What do the individual values of the CS2 skins mean? (Finish Catalog, Pattern Index, etc.)

 The last attribute is the wear rating (often referred to as float).
 This should be known to every Counter Strike player who is at least a little familiar with skins.

-The degree of wear determines the condition of the skin, i.e. factory new to battle scars.
-The skin is assigned a value between 0 and 1 and depending on which value the skin receives, it is assigned to the corresponding condition.
+The wear level determines the skin's condition—ranging from brand-new to battle-worn.
+The skin is assigned a value between 0 and 1, and depending on that value, it is classified as the corresponding condition.

-In the following graphic you can see how the float value (degree of wear) can be translated into the 5 states of the Counter Strike skins:
+In the following chart, you can see how the "Float" value (wear level) corresponds to the five states of Counter-Strike skins:

 Skin float to degree of wear graphic